 It is a free app, you can download for IOS, Android or Windows Phone, and it is available in 25 languages with easy option to switch from one language to another.

-These are some useful healthcare in Czech Republic for the EHIC users:
+These are some useful healthcare info in the Czech Republic for the EHIC users:

 - If you go to the doctor or dentist you have to pay a 30 CZK fee